rushhee/cogs/bionew/readme.md

 ## Edits

-Add your bots disc token in bio.py

-Must may have to edit the file path of line 14 and 15 in bio.py <br>
+You may have to edit the file path of line 14 and 15 in bio.py if it doesnt instantly work from pulling <br>
 *self.config_file* <br>
 *self.users_file*